gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

-# Develop a simple Blueprint with local artifacts
+# Developing a Simple Blueprint with Local Artifacts

 In the first tutorial a nginx helm chart has been deployed using a blueprint and a helm chart that have been uploaded as separate artifacts to the remote repository.